Local hero! Jones sends Liverpool wild as Klopp's kids break Everton hearts | Goal.com

 The 235th Merseyside derby, fittingly, was settled by a Scouser.
 Curtis Jones wasn’t even born the last time Everton won at Anfield but here, in the heat of battle, it was the 18-year-old, making just his second start for his boyhood club, who stuck the knife into Carlo Ancelotti’s side.

+He became the youngest player to score in a Merseyside derby since Robbie Fowler, 26 years ago, and only the third 18-year-old to score for the club in the FA Cup.
+"I can't sum up my emotions," he said afterwards.
+"I've basically been begging to play."

-Just how he’d have dreamt it last night.
+This was just how he’d have dreamt it last night.
 He has a penchant for big moments, this kid.
 His only other senior appearance at Anfield came against Arsenal in the Carabao Cup in November, and he ended that by scoring the winning penalty in a shootout in front of the Kop.
+He doesn't lack confidence, that's for sure.

-This was different, even more special.
+This was even more special, even more surreal at times.
 This was Liverpool’s second string, a team packed with teenagers and fringe players, beating an Everton side supposedly brimming with confidence following the arrival of a world-class manager.
 Liverpool lost their captain, James Milner , to injury inside six minutes, and gave pretty much all of their star men the afternoon off.

 And look, they still found a way to win.

-Ancelotti’s team will rue a number of missed chances in the first half, but they always seem to find ways to lose at this ground.
+Evertron, meanwhile, seem to find ways to lose at this ground.
 This, perhaps, was the most painful of all.
+Ancelotti's team had big chances in the first half but couldn't take them.
 Their second-half display, to put it mildly, was dreadful.
 The Anfield Road end, which had housed 8,000 noisy Blues throughout, emptied faster than a cracked petrol tank.
+Only Djibril Sidibe, to his credit, took the time to acknowledge them.

 No wonder.
+Everton were favourites going into this game, but will they ever get a better chance to end their Anfield hoodoo?
+Kevin Campbell, the last man to score a winner here for the Blues, hates his place in Toffees history, but he will have it for a while longer yet.

-How has this Liverpool team done this?
-They gave three debuts here, new signing Takumi Minamino joined by centre-back Nathaniel Phillips, who was on loan at Stuttgart in the German second tier two weeks ago, and Yasser Larouci, a Frenchman signed from Le Havre as flying winger, since converted into a rough and ready full-back by Barry Lewtas, the under-18 coach.
+As for Liverpool, they can reflect on a remarkable collective performance.
+They gave three debuts here, new signing Takumi Minamino joined by centre-back Nathaniel Phillips, who was playing for Stuttgart against Sandhausen in the German second tier a month ago, and Yasser Larouci, a Frenchman signed from Le Havre as a flying winger, since converted into a rough and ready full-back by Barry Lewtas, the under-18 coach.

 Larouci, like fellow teen Neco Williams on the opposite flank, was outstanding, so confident, and oh so fearless.
 Remember those names, whatever you do.